Butwhydood/Kariappan_MahendrenJohn_FinalProject/README.md

 ## Prerequisites
 - Python 3.14 or higher installed on your system.
 - Install the required dependencies using the `requirements.txt` file.
+- The Latest version of LibreOffice for document conversion

 ```bash
 pip install -r requirements.txt